 If our friend says something about her husband, we might want to criticize and help her make him out to be evil.

 It might make us feel better because we humans tend to thrive on focusing on other’s problems, but this doesn’t help her situation at all.

 We might want to offer advice, which can be good or bad.
 The best gesture we can offer is being slow to speak and quick to listen.

-A friend needs a safe haven to expel all her thoughts, without judgement.
+A friend needs a safe haven to expel all her thoughts, without judgment.
 This would be a perfect time to say a breath prayer and ask God to give you the wisdom to help and the ability to shut your mouth and hold your tongue.

-Sometimes I need tape; duct tape, because my tongue likes to wag.
+Sometimes I need tape; duct tape because my tongue likes to wag.
 Often though I realize I made the situation worse and it wasn’t God-pleasing.
 My words were not carefully selected.

 Lord, help me!